 When an individual affected by an autosomal recessive condition has a child, that child will of necessity be at least a carrier of the condition, since the parent has no “normal” copy of the gene to pass on.
 But if the other parent is neither affected nor a carrier of the condition, the child will receive one normal copy of the gene from that parent and so will not be affected themselves.
 This means that the majority children born to people with a recessive condition are not affected.
 If the second parent happens to be a carrier, there is a 50% chance that the couple will have an affected child.
 If both parents are affected, all their children will be affected too.

-- A Study to Investigate the Safety and Efficacy of RO7204239 in Combination With Risdiplam (RO7034067) in Ambulatory Children With Spinal Muscular Atrophy
+- A Study to Evaluate the Efficacy and Safety of Taldefgrobep Alfa in Participants With Spinal Muscular Atrophy

-- Efficacy and Safety of Intrathecal OAV101 (AVXS-101) in Pediatric Patients With Type 2 Spinal Muscular Atrophy (SMA)
+- A Randomized, Double-Blind, Placebo-Controlled Study to Evaluate the Efficacy and Safety of Taldefgrobep Alfa in Participants With Spinal Muscular Atrophy

-- Safety and Efficacy of Intravenous OAV101 (AVXS-101) in Pediatric Patients With Spinal Muscular Atrophy (SMA) (OFELIA)
+- Procedural Sedation for Pediatric Patients With Spinal Muscular Atrophy